gtuja/GCL/_document/Specification/SoftwareRequirementSpecification/SWRS.md

 > vidStop<br>
 > enuGetStatus<br>

-- **[SRS#008]** ITclManager shall define event handlers below and those shall be implemented by Gcl.Tcl.TaskManager to compose and invoke events to UA.NET, when events are invoked by Gcl.Tcl.Task.
+- **[SRS#008]** ITclManager shall define event handlers below and those shall be implemented by Gcl.Tcl.TaskManager to compose and invoke events to UA.NET as needed, when events are invoked by Gcl.Tcl.Task.
 > vidHandleTaskEntry<br>
 > vidHandleTaskProgressChanged<br>
 > vidHandleTaskStatusChanged<br>